 - Job satisfaction

 After you have your scoring system figured out, assign a score.
-You can then narrow down the list further to the top five highest scores.
+You can then narrow the list further to the top five highest scores.

 4. Research each career